getodk/docs/docs/central-forms.rst

 When you first create a Form, it exists only as a Draft.
 You'll see information about the currently uploaded Draft version of the Form, including its current version string, and actions you may take on the Draft:

- - The :guilabel:`Upload new definition` button will allow you to upload a new Form definition, which will replace the current Draft version.
+- The :guilabel:`Upload new Form definition` button will allow you to upload a new Form definition, which will replace the current Draft version.
 When this happens, all test submissions will be erased.
 If you have uploaded Media Files, Central will attempt to preserve any that match the new definition.
 - The :guilabel:`Publish Draft` button will publish the Draft, making it available for use according to the access rules you have specified on the :ref:`Form Access <central-projects-form-access>` tab on the Project.
 Any test submissions you have made will be erased.
 - The :guilabel:`Abandon Draft` button will delete the Draft.
 When there is not yet a published version, this will delete the entire Form.
 If the Form has been published, only the Draft will be deleted.

 .. tip::
   When a form is first created, none of the existing App Users on the project will be able to access it for download or submission, even once the Form is published.
 Once you are ready to allow App Users to access the form, use the Project :ref:`Form Access <central-projects-form-access>` tab.